Scholarships for international students in the UK

 Among the eligibility criteria for Inlaks Shivdasani Scholarships are:

-• You must be an Indian citizen and have been continuously resident in India for the past six months
+- You must be an Indian citizen and be living in India at the time of your application

-• You must hold a first-class undergraduate degree from an institution in India
+- You must hold a first-class undergraduate degree

 When do applications open?